Doran Grant

-Doran Grant (born November 30, 1992) is a former American football cornerback.
-He played college football at Ohio State.
+Doran Grant (born November 30, 1992) is an American former professional football cornerback.
+He played college football for the Ohio State Buckeyes and was selected by the Pittsburgh Steelers of the National Football League (NFL) in the fourth round of the 2015 NFL draft.

-High school career
+Early life

 Grant attended St. Vincent–St. Mary High School in Akron, Ohio.
-During his career he had 203 tackles and six interceptions on defense and 88 receptions for 1,115 yards and 25 touchdowns on offense.
+During his career, he had 203 tackles and six interceptions on defense and 88 receptions for 1,115 yards and 25 touchdowns on offense.
 Grant was a four-star recruit by Rivals.com and was ranked as the No. 3 cornerback in his class.

 In track & field, Grant competed as both a hurdler and a sprinter.
 In 2010 Grant won the state title in the 60m hurdles indoors, and the 110m hurdles outdoors.
 He had personal-bests of 11.38 in the 100m, 23.4 in the 200m, 8.05 in the 60m hurdles and 14.22 in the 110m hurdles.

-Grant's father, Ted Jones, played college football at Michigan State University in 1980s.
+Grant's father, Ted Jones, played college football at Michigan State University in the 1980s.

 College career

 Grant played in all 13 games as a true freshman at Ohio State University in 2011.
 As a sophomore in 2012, he played in 12 games with one start and had one interception.
 Grant became a starter for the first time his junior season in 2013.
 He started all 14 games, recording 58 tackles and three interceptions.
 He returned as a starter his senior season in 2014.